 Our lunch for the day was at Cantine di Creteca, a beautiful winery up the hills with a spectacular view of the city.
-We had a tour of the vineyard and settled afterwards for a delicious meal a Chef of Garden & Villas Resort .
+We had a tour of the vineyard and settled afterward for a delicious meal by the Chef of Garden & Villas Resort.

-Next stop was Gardini Poseidon Terme, a thermal park with more than twenty different kinds of baths and pools.
+The next stop was Giardini Poseidon Terme, a thermal park with more than twenty different kinds of baths and pools.
 We had a relaxing time, trying six different pools and baths of hot and cold water.
 As ‘expected’, we kept giggling at the sensations of the change in the water temperature and gave other guests an amusing ‘drama’ session.

-Dinner was at Ristorante Lo Scoglio, located by the sea shore.
+Dinner was at Ristorante Lo Scoglio, located by the seashore.
 Maybe we drank too much at dinner or got intoxicated by the beauty of Ischia – after dinner we ran into the ocean in the dense darkness, yelling along to the songs pouring from the nearby pub.
-It didn’t matter that we didn’t come with a towel or if we got sick afterwards, what mattered was the free-spirit we didn’t try to tame that night.
+It didn’t matter that we didn’t come with a towel or if we got sick afterward, what mattered was the free spirit we didn’t try to tame that night.

 Day 3 of Summer in Ischia